mekh/nestjs-undici/README.md

   - Status 204/205 → both `body` and `rawBody` are `null`
 - `parse: false`: the service returns the undici `BodyReadable` without consumption/parsing (streaming mode).
 Interceptors receive the raw stream.

+You can control `parse` globally or per request.

 ### Error strategies

 - `throw` (default unless response interceptors exist): throws `ResponseStatusCodeError` for HTTP status >= 400.
 The error body is consumed if parsing would not happen later.
 - `pass`: returns the response with an `error` property; `body` is the raw stream and `rawBody` is either the same stream (when `rawBody=true`) or `null`.
 - `intercept`: calls response interceptors with the parsed body and the error; if there are no interceptors, the error is thrown.

+You can set the error strategy globally via module config or per-request via `errorStrategy` option.

 ### Interceptors

+You can register interceptors globally (in module config) or per request (via request options).

 - Request interceptors: `UndiciRequestInterceptor` receive a shallow copy of the config allowing safe mutation without leaking changes across interceptors.
 - Response interceptors: `UndiciResponseInterceptor` run in order and can transform the response and/or inspect the error.